Natural Remedies for Postpartum Depression

 30 drops Grapefruit essential oil

 20 drops Spearmint Essential oil

 Mist the room for an uplifting scent.

-Research each remedy before using for safety and to make sure it will work for you.
+Research each remedy and herb for safety and to make sure it will work for you.

 Red Raspberry Leaf Tea– full of vitamins and minerals, great for uterine toning.